EduardoVeri/Assembler-Mips/project/README.md

 ## Usage Instructions

-1. Compile the reduced MIPS Assembly code using a suitable assembler for your environment.
+1. Compile the reduced MIPS Assembly code using the assembler in this repository (see [src]).
 2. Load the generated code into the MIPS processor's memory.
 3. Execute the operating system.